hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 has been correctly formatted so that the rebuild can then be initiated.

-# SUPERSEDED COMPLETE BOLLOCKS BELOW
+# SUPERSEDED, COMPLETE BOLLOCKS BELOW